Ferdinand Schureman Schenck

-Early life and education
+Early life

-He was born in Millstone, where he completed preparatory studies.
-He studied medicine at the Columbia University College of Physicians and Surgeons in New York City, graduating in 1814.
+Ferdinand Schureman Schenck was born on February 11, 1790, in Millstone, New Jersey.
+He completed preparatory studies and studied medicine at the Columbia University College of Physicians and Surgeons in New York City.
+He graduated in 1814.

-He commenced practice at Six Mile Run, New Jersey (now Franklin Township, Somerset County, New Jersey).

 Career

-Congress
+Schenck commenced the practice of medicine at Six Mile Run, New Jersey (now Franklin Township, Somerset County, New Jersey).

 Schenck was a member of the New Jersey General Assembly 1829–1831.
 He was elected as a Jacksonian to the Twenty-third and Twenty-fourth Congresses, serving in office from March 4, 1833 – March 3, 1837, but was not a candidate for renomination.

-After Congress

-He later served as a trustee of Rutgers College, New Brunswick, New Jersey 1841–1861.
-In addition, he was a member of the New Jersey constitutional convention in 1844 and judge of the New Jersey Court of Errors and Appeals 1845–1857.
+He later served as a trustee of Rutgers College, New Brunswick, New Jersey, from 1841 to 1860.
+In addition, he was a member of the New Jersey constitutional convention in 1844 and judge of the New Jersey Court of Errors and Appeals from 1845 to 1857.
 He was an unsuccessful Republican candidate for the New Jersey Senate in 1856.
-He continued the practice of medicine and died in Camden, New Jersey in 1860.
+He continued the practice of medicine until retiring in the fall of 1859.
+He was involved in banking and manufacturing in Newark.

+Personal life

+Schenck had at least one son, J. V.

+Schenck died following heart trouble on May 16, 1860, at the home of his son in Camden, New Jersey.
 He was buried in a private cemetery at Pleasant Plains, New Jersey.